Equilibris/dissertation/proposal.typ

 == `Shrink`<shrk>

-`Shrink` is temporarilly the choice used for doing the ABI translation between the two implementations.
+`Shrink` is temporarily the choice used for doing the ABI translation between the two implementations.
 Given that the two types are equivalent then we can non-computably extract a model in the desired universe.
 Given two types $alpha : "Type" u$ and $beta : "Type" v$ for which an isomorphism exists, we can construct the type $"Shrink" alpha beta : "Type" v$ for which both diagrams in @shrkops commute.